GBS04417/unified-mcp-server/README.md

 ---

-**Built for enterprise productivity and automation**
+**Built for enterprise productivity and intelligent automation**

-*A single MCP server to rule them all - JIRA, Confluence, and Outlook integration made simple!*
+*The most advanced MCP server with AI-powered priority analysis - JIRA, Confluence, and Outlook integration with intelligent insights!*

+🎯 **Focus on what matters most** with AI-powered priority scoring
+🤖 **Smart workload analysis** across all your productivity tools
+⚡ **Instant insights** from unified data aggregation and caching
+📊 **Dashboard-ready analytics** with visual priority indicators

+**Experience the future of productivity automation today!**